coq/coq/doc/sphinx/proof-engine/ltac2.rst

      :token:`tac2typ_knd` should be in the form :n:`[ {? {? %| } {+| @tac2alg_constructor } } ]`.

    Without :n:`{| := | ::= }`
-     Defines an abstract type for use representing data from OCaml.
+     Defines an abstract type for use representing data from |OCaml|.
 Not for end users.

    :n:`with @tac2typ_def`